SkoolNotes/Taproot/2020ISOS101/KBxIsosSE.md

 	- I played the role of a person working equally with their friends.
 We all contributed, we all had fun, and we all learned.
 I would like to continue this in the future.

 - How might you apply what you learned in ISOS this fall to being a scientist in your science classes or to using scientific information to make informed choices as a citizen?
 	- I am now a Postmodernist.
 There is no subjective truth.
 Nothing is real.
 Seriously speaking, I think that not recognizing ones own assumptions or taking some truth for granted is incredibly dangerous, and ISOS is a class that helps us avoid this danger.
-More specifically, perhaps the most interesting idea we have discussed is the idea of robustness, and how we can view ideas as a sort of interconnected web; as this web m
+More specifically, perhaps the most interesting idea we have discussed is the idea of robustness, and how we can view ideas as a sort of interconnected web; as this web moves away from being linear and becomes more interconnected, one idea in the web being proved false has is much less destructive, and can be remedied much more quickly.